rday45/flask-web-server/README.md

 Method = GET

-this endpoint can be used to view a specific character in the database based on their id.
+This endpoint can be used to view a specific character in the database based on their id.
 In this example we will be viewing character with the id of 2:

-if successful, you will receive the following response which includes the attributes for a character and the user id and username of their ownser:
+If successful, you will receive the following response which includes the attributes for a character and the user id and username of their ownser:

 ```JSON
 {